tybottorff/bottorffdocs/notes/literature_notes.md

  - **around half of foreign pMHCs don't induce T cell response, perhaps because T cells with TCRs specific for those pMHCs are deleted in thymus (i.e. those foreign pMHCs look like self ones)**
 # A multi-omic single cell sequencing approach to develop a CD8 T cell specific gene signature for anti-PD1 response in solid tumors
  - **neither pre-treatment TCR clonality nor changes in clonality after ICB correlate with response**
+# Analysis of CD161 expression on human CD8 T cells defines a distinct functional subset with tissue-homing properties
+ - potentially implicated by others in disease/inflammation
 # Analysis of gene expression and TCR/B cell receptor profiling of immune cells in primary Sjögren's syndrome by single cell sequencing
  - primary Sjögren's syndrome (pSS): chronic autoimmune disease characterized by lymphocytic infiltration, elevated circulating autoantibodies, proinflammatory cytokines
 # Analysis of immune resistance mechanisms in TNBC: dual effects inside and outside the tumor